anyatarascina/pyRVtest/TUTORIAL.md

     demand_results = pyblp_results
         )
 ````
-pyRV.problem takes the following imputs:
+pyRV.problem takes the following inputs:
 * `cost_formulation`: list of the variables for observed product characteristics.
 In this example, we have defined the cost formulation as:`pyRV.Formulation('0 + sugar', absorb = 'C(firm_ids)' )`.
 Here, `0` means no constant.
 To use a constant, one would replace `0` with `1`.
 We are also including the variable `sugar` as an observed cost shifter and this variable must be in the `product_data`.
-Finally `absorb = 'C(firm_ids)'` specifies that we are including firm fixed effects which will be absorbed using [PYHDFE](https://github.com/jeffgortmaker/pyhdfe), a companion package to pyblp developed by Jeff Gortmaker and Anya Tarascina.
+Finally `absorb = 'C(firm_ids)'` specifies that we are including firm fixed effects which will be absorbed using [PYHDFE](https://github.com/jeffgortmaker/pyhdfe), a companion package to PyBLP developed by Jeff Gortmaker and Anya Tarascina.
 The variable `firm_ids` must also be in the `product_data`.
 * `instrument_formulation`: list of the variables used as excluded instruments for testing.
 In this example, we have defined the cost formulation as:`pyRV.Formulation('0 + demand_instruments0 + demand_instruments1')`.
 Here, `0` means no constant and this should always be specfied as a 0.
-Here, we have an important difference with pyblp.
-With pyblp, one specifies the excluded instruments for demand estimation via a naming convention in the product_data: each excluded instrument for demand estimation begins with demand_instrument followed by a number ( i.e., `demand_instrument0`).
+Here, we have an important difference with PyBLP.
+With PyBLP, one specifies the excluded instruments for demand estimation via a naming convention in the product_data: each excluded instrument for demand estimation begins with demand_instrument followed by a number ( i.e., `demand_instrument0`).
 In pyRV, you specify directly the names of the variables in the `product_data` that you want to use as excluded instruments for testing.
 * `model_formulations`: Here the researcher specifies the models that she wants to test.
 There is a built in library of models that the researcher can choose from discussed below.
 Here, we have specified two ModelFormulations and therefore two models to test. the first model is specified as:
 `pyRV.ModelFormulation(model_downstream='bertrand', ownership_downstream='firm_ids')` `model_downstream = 'bertrand'` indicates that retail prices are set according to bertrand.  `ownership_downstream='firm_ids'` specifies that the ownership matrix in each market should be built from the variable `firm_id` in the `product_data`.
-Here, we have another difference with pyblp.
-In pyblp, if one wants to build an ownership matrix, there must be a variable called `firm_id` in the `product_data`.
+Here, we have another difference with PyBLP.
+In PyBLP, if one wants to build an ownership matrix, there must be a variable called `firm_id` in the `product_data`.
 With pyRV, the researcher can pass any variable in the `product_data` as `ownership_downstream` and from this, the ownership martix in each market will be built
    (Future Release Note: We are working on adding additional models to this library as well as options for the researcher to specify their own markup function)
-* `product_data`: same as in pyblp
+* `product_data`: same as in PyBLP
-* `demand_results`: set to `pyblp_results` which is the name of the variable defining pyblp.solve in the pyblp code above
+* `demand_results`: set to `pyblp_results` which is the name of the variable defining pyblp.solve in the PyBLP code above